ThoughtWorksInc/DeepLearning.scala/README.md

     I have slept 7 times.
     I have slept 8 times.
     I have slept 9 times.
-    After evaluation of the stateless future `sleep10seconds`.
+    After evaluation of the Stateless Future `sleep10seconds`.
     I slept 10 times in total.

 ## Further Information

-There are two sorts of API to use a stateless future, the for-comprehensions style API and "A-Normal Form" style API.
+There are two sorts of API to use a Stateless Future, the for-comprehensions style API and "A-Normal Form" style API.

 ### For-Comprehensions

 The for-comprehensions style API for `stateless-future` is like the [for-comprehensions for scala.concurrent.Future](http://docs.scala-lang.org/overviews/core/futures.html#functional_composition_and_forcomprehensions).

     for (total <- sleep10seconds) {
-      println("After evaluation of the stateless future `sleep10seconds`") println(s"I slept $total times in total.")
+      println("After evaluation of the Stateless Future `sleep10seconds`") println(s"I slept $total times in total.")
       executor.shutdown()
     }

 A notable difference between the two for-comprehensions implementations is the required implicit parameter.
-A `scala.concurrent.Future` requires an `ExecutionContext`, while a stateless future requires a `Catcher`.
+A `scala.concurrent.Future` requires an `ExecutionContext`, while a Stateless Future requires a `Catcher`.

     import scala.util.control.Exception.Catcher
     implicit def catcher: Catcher[Unit] = {